ts-safeql/safeql/docs/guide/configuration.md

 ::: info Why do we need a shadow database?
 The shadow database is used to run the migrations on it, and then compare the raw queries against it.
-The shadow database is dropped and recreated every time ESLint initializes the query (When VSCode boots up, or when you run ESLint from the terminal).
+The shadow database is dropped and recreated every time ESLint initializes the query (When VS Code boots up, or when you run ESLint from the terminal).
 :::

-## 2. An advanced example of multiple databases with a different connection url
+## Example 3: Multiple databases with a different connection URLs

 ::: tip DEMO
 Check out [@ts-safeql-demos/multi-connections](https://github.com/ts-safeql/safeql/tree/main/demos/multi-connections) for a working example.